 Although the chain-driven system is less than ideal, the monitor on the Assault Bike is a standout feature.
 Every metric you would like to see as well as ways to run intervals quickly are a button away on the Assault Monitor.
 If you wish to do long, slower sessions, there's also a place for your phone.

-Ultimately, the Assault Bike is a great air bike, just not as good as our top pick.
+Ultimately, the Assault Bike is a great air bike, just not as good as our top picks.
 If you train for the CrossFit Games, then we suggest the Assault Bike, however, if you don't, then stay with our top pick.

 The Xebex Airmill is an answer to the Assault Bike at a lower price point.
 Initially, Xebex released the Air Bike, which we rated very high, but in looking to hit a lower price point, Xebex came out with the Airmill that features all of the same things as the Air Bike, but with different arms.

 The Xebex Airmill and the Assault Bike are very much identical.
 Nearly everything about them is the same form their chain driven system to their frame.
 The main difference between the bikes is the price and the monitor.